arnoldbono/BoonOrg.Core/README.md

-# BoonOrg.Core
-This is the core package of the BoonOrg suite
+﻿BoonOrg.Core is the meta package for BoonOrg based applications.